-Videodrunk is a small indie/underground/horror film festival that will be taking place in Toronto this November.
+Videodrunk is a small indie/underground/horror film festival that will be taking place in the Greater Toronto Area this December.
 The festival is run by filmmakers and video artists and aims to present an eclectic collection of films to audiences in a non-formal easy going environment (usually with beer).
 Amateurs, students, DIYers and pros all are treated as equals.

 Essentially we're the film festival version of punk rock.

-As a Canadian festival, want to be a platform for Canadian short film, as such we have a Canadian category for short films with preferred pricing for Canadian shorts under 2 minutes.
-No films from outside Canada that are under 2 minutes will be shown.
+As a Canadian festival, want to be a platform for Canadian short film and we want to support local film, as such we have a Durham Region category for short films with preferred pricing for Canadian shorts under 3 minutes.
+No films from outside Durham Region that are under 3 minutes will be shown.

 Wooden Spoon (Must see bad film.
 Awarded with director's permission)

 We show films of all styles and genres and are open to all film no matter the content or subject matter.

 Shorts that run 20+ minutes are allowed to have the backing of a TV station or noted film production company on the condition the budget does not exceed $3,000,000 (USD).
 All other submissions must be fully independent.

 Shorts that run 20+ minutes must not have screened in the province of Ontario prior to the Videodrunk screening.
 All other submissions are exempt from this.